 Its primary purpose is to improve the quality of life in South St. Paul by developing a sense of community.
 This is accomplished through leisure time involvement in South St. Paul either through preparation for the celebration or participation in the activities which are oriented toward the family unit.

-The next Kaposia Days Board meeting will be held on June 12, 2017 at 7:30 p.m. at the South St. Paul VFW.
+The next Kaposia Days Board meeting will be held on Monday, February 10, 2020 at 7:30 p.m. at Kaposia Club.